Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 5. Open the `$(COMPONENT_NAME)/Output/x86sim/x86simulator_output/trace/x86sim_event_trace.data.txt` file, and observe the trace events.

-6. Observe the events corresponding to all the kernels.
-Say, for `mygraph.d_s`.
-Go to the last but one timestamp on that kernel, and locate the `stream stall begin in[1]` followed by `thread terminated`, as the deadlock happened.
+6. Observe events for all kernels.
+For `mygraph.d_s`, go to the last but one timestamp on that kernel, and locate the `stream stall begin in[1]` followed by `thread terminated`, indicating the deadlock.

-7. You can also add `–dump` to the simulator options, open the `.txt` files, and observe the `snapshot` and `iteration` values to understand how many samples of data got processed.
+7. You can also add `–dump` to the simulator options, open the `.txt` files, and observe the `snapshot` and `iteration` values to understand how many data samples were processed.

-For more details on the kind of events that are recorded, refer to the [Trace Report](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Trace-Report) section in the *AI Engine Tools and Flows User Guide* (UG1076).
+For more details on recorded events, refer to the [Trace Report](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Trace-Report) section in the [AI Engine Tools and Flows User Guide (UG1076)](https://docs.amd.com/access/sources/dita/map?Doc_Version=2025.2%20English&url=ug1076-ai-engine-environment).

 ### Trace Report in the Output Console

 This is in continuation to the [Trace Report in the File](./README.md#Trace-Report-in-the-File) topic.
-Here, try to look at the trace events in the console, rather than opening the file, `x86sim_event_trace.data.txt`.
+Here, view trace events in the console rather than opening the file, `x86sim_event_trace.data.txt`.

 >**NOTE:** Make sure you are still using the design changes that are done as part of exercising the deadlock situation.

-1. Make sure the *AI Engine* component is successfully built for X86 Simulation target.
+1. Make sure the *AI Engine* component is built for x86 simulation target.

-2. Open the launch configuration settings and select the **Enable trace print** option.
+2. Open the launch configuration settings and select **Enable trace print**.

-3. Run x86simulation by selecting the **Run** option under **X86SIMULATION** in **Flow** navigator.
+3. Run x86 simulation by selecting the **Run** option under **X86SIMULATION** in **Flow** navigator.

-4. Observe the output in the console that has timestamp, internal name of the kernel, and event type.
+4. Observe console output that shows timestamp, internal kernel name, and event type.

    ```
    x86simulator --pkg-dir=./Work --i=.. --trace-print